k-ujihara/NCDK/README.md

 Windows: Launch "vstest.console.exe NCDKTests\bin\Release\netcoreapp2.1\NCDKTests.dll" and "vstest.console.exe NCDKDisplayTests\bin\Release\NCDKDisplayTests.dll".

-Linux: Copy libinchi.so.#.## to output directory of NCDKTests, and make a libinchi.so link to it and launch "dotnet test" in NCDKTests directory.
+Linux: Launch "dotnet build" and copy libinchi.so.#.## to output directory of NCDKTests, and make a libinchi.so link to it and launch "dotnet test" in NCDKTests directory.

 NuGet Packages
 --------------